guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 **Source:** Naranag (2275m) </br>
 **Destination:** Nundkul (3510m) </br>
 **Distance:** 11 km</br>
+**Highlights:**</br>
-**Highlights** Karan made sure everyone was up and running by 5:30 AM.
+Karan made sure everyone was up and running by 5:30 AM.
 Our pick ups came at 6 AM and soon we were on the way.
 There were a bunch of delays, first one of the two sumos disappeared and the driver did not answer the phone.
-It was quite amusing to see our driver lose his cool :stuck_out_tongue: Once we reached Naranag the starting point of the trek, we waited for the Khacchars to arrive.
+We later found out it had gone for the other pick ups.
+It was quite amusing to see our driver lose his cool :stuck_out_tongue: Once we reached Naranag the starting point of the trek, we waited for the Khacchars to arrive and in the meanwhile checked out the Naranag temple, which are the ruins of an 8th century Shiva temple.
 After all this was done our trek finally started, in scorching sun.
 We could sense an adventure.
 This is the beginning of the bonding of the _Kabila_ or as it is called in English the **TRIBE**.

-Our trek started from village Naranag which had the ruins of an 8th century Shiva temple.
-From Naranag to Nundkul one has to pass via the Butshree Pass.
-The journey till Butshree is a steep incline for about 3-4 kms, through burnt forest, herds of sheep and breathtaking views.
-This was apparently the toughest part of the day.
-After the top at Butshree it was a short Meadow walk to an Army camp where our identities were verified.
-From there it was an incline to the edge of the camp site and a small walk to the campsite thereafter.
-All in all just 11 kms on the first day :grin:

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1907/43841919200_342fa5caa5_c.jpg" alt="No alternate">
 <em>Naranag Temple</em>
 </div>

+From Naranag to Nundkul one has to cross the Butshree Pass.
+The journey till Butshree is a steep incline for about 3-4 kms, through pine forests, herds of sheep and breathtaking views.
+This was apparently the toughest part of the day.
+It is an urban legend that a part of the pine forest was accidently burnt by a guy who was feeling cold.

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1918/45620264141_076b455936_c.jpg" alt="No alternate">